Range Map

 Trade-offs

-- Operating cost: The Rolls-Royce AE3007 engines and complex hydraulics make the X among the most expensive Citations to run, and its fuel burn exceeds that of slower super-midsize jets such as the Sovereign or Latitude.
+- Operating cost: The Rolls-Royce AE3007 engines and complex hydraulics make the X expensive to run, about 386 gph and a roughly $4,736 hourly direct operating cost, well above the lighter Citations.

-- Narrow cabin: It shares the Citation III fuselage cross-section, so the cabin feels tight on long legs next to a Challenger 300 or G280.
+- Narrow cabin: It carries the Citation III fuselage cross-section, so the cabin is narrower than a purpose-built wide-body super-midsize and feels tight on long legs.

-- Runway requirements: The highly swept wing raises approach speeds and needs 5,000-plus feet of runway, well beyond the straight-wing Citations.
+- Runway requirements: The highly swept wing raises approach speeds and needs over 5,000 feet of runway, well beyond the straight-wing Citations.

 - Crewed operation: A two-pilot minimum crew and type rating put it above the owner-flown CitationJet tier in cost and training commitment.